a-sit-plus/modulator/README.md

 Just apply `at.asitplus.gradle.modulator` to any Gradle module that requires either capability.
-That’s it – no custom wiring, no dependency clutter, no hacks, but full backwards compatibility with all Kotlin and Gradle tooling!
+That’s it – no custom wiring, no dependency clutter, no hacks, no compiler plugins, no code generation, but full backwards compatibility with all Kotlin and Gradle tooling!

 ## Quickstart